marciogualtieri/TwitterGitHubGrid/README.md

 criticism and will try to make it more expressive, but I will stick to my guns and use better naming to better communicate the code's intent.
 I avoid cluttering my code with comments, unless they are meant for ScalaDoc for a public API.

-It's also worth to mention that I always run IntelliJ's `Analyze > Inspect Code` before I commit any code.

 ### <a name="test-coverage-reports"></a> TEST COVERAGE REPORTS